patsprice/https-github.com-bretfisher-container.training/slides/logistics-bret-2.md

 - Enjoy some of Bret's favorite jams while we get this party started!

-- You could also browse my Swarm resources [bretfisher.com/docker](https://www.bretfisher.com/docker)
+- You could also browse my Docker resources [bretfisher.com/docker](https://www.bretfisher.com/docker)

 ---